nov-lang/nov/README.md

 - remove `while` loops?
 - add `do while` loops or `repeat until` loops?
 - monads, there already here but with specific `>>=` bind function
-- add an FFI with zig and C
+- add an FFI with C and bindings for zig
-- add `_ =` or `() =` to discard the return of a function and make it mandatory to not ignore the return value from an expression? (no, these are called expression statement and it's fine to ignore their result just to trigger the side effects of evaluating the expression)
+- add `_ =` or `() =` or `let () =` to discard the return of a function and make
+  it mandatory to not ignore the return value from an expression? (no, these are called expression statement and it's fine to ignore their result just to trigger the side effects of evaluating the expression) (actually yes, we shouldn't ignore a non () return)
 - compilation error when trying to add/compare value of different type if there is no method for the operator and underlying type. e.g. it is possible to do "a" * 3 if String.mul(String, int) or Integer.mul(int, String) is implemented.